-Telecommuting has been in the industry for more than two decades.
-The COVID-19 crisis of 2020 propelled it forward in different industries that were hesitant to try it before.
+Remote working has been practiced for more than two decades, but the COVID-19 crisis of 2020 propelled it forward in different industries that were hesitant to try it before.

 What Is Work-Life Balance?

 As a kid, you might have climbed trees and walked out on the branches.
 The tightrope walk that you had to do on the branches is a parallel to work-life balance, where work is the branch and the rest of the space is life.
 Knowing where work starts and life begins are very important aspects of enjoying your walk on the branch without getting hurt.

 Maintaining a healthy work-life balance is imperative to handling stress.
 Chronic stress can cause physical and mental and lead problems and lead to work fatigue or burnout.

 Below are some suggestions for employees and employers to consider for work-life balance while working from home.

 Here are 7 things that you as an employee can do to make work-life balance achievable while working from home.

 1. Maintain A Regular Schedule For Working Hours

 Flexible hours are one of the essential factors of remote working.
 While it is an attractive feature, there always is a fine line between office and family time, where the latter generally gets sacrificed.
 Clocking in hours is a great way of keeping track of your day.